 Theoretical Base, Practical Experiences.

 Freely explore the many fields of communication through student media or other communication organizations—without fighting the large numbers of other students you see at larger schools.
-From writing for a convergent travel magazine to anchoring newscasts on a weekly TV show; from radio announcing, talk shows, and sports to writing a column for the Truman Media Network (TMN), new experiences await you!
+From writing for a convergent travel magazine to covering a beat for the student newspaper or anchoring newscasts on a weekly TV show; from radio announcing, talk shows, and sports to writing a column for the Truman Media Network (TMN), new experiences await you!

 Maybe the university’s nationally competitive Speech and Debate team is your thing.
 Or join the Ad & PR club or Lambda Pi Eta (our national honorary fraternity).
 Whatever your interest, there's likely a student organization that offers opportunities to explore communication beyond the classroom in a fun and creative atmosphere.